 sudo systemctl reload nginx

-sudo certbot --nginx -d ai.yourdomain.comThe WebSocket headers are important — without them, streaming responses (where text appears word by word) won't work through the proxy.
+sudo certbot --nginx -d ai.yourdomain.comThe WebSocket headers matter.
+Without them, streaming responses (where text appears word by word) won't work through the proxy.

-Open WebUI doesn't just work with local models.
-You can also connect it to cloud APIs:
+Open WebUI isn't limited to local models.
+You can also connect it to cloud APIs.

 In the admin panel, go to Settings → Connections and add your API keys for: